Location: Denver, Colorado

 Speech Code Category: Protest and Demonstration Policies

-Driscoll Lawn is the recommended venue for demonstrations and protests.
+1. LOCATION: Driscoll Lawn is the recommended venue for demonstrations and protests.
 The use of this venue or other venues may be reserved through the Director of the Driscoll Center’s Office.
 These spaces are made available to the campus community on a first-come, first-serve basis.
 During certain campus-wide events (including but not necessarily limited to Homecoming and Commencement), the area for which demonstrations are recommended may be moved north to the Ritchie Center Lawn in front of the Coors Fitness Center or to another location to avoid congestion on Driscoll Lawn.

 Representatives of the sponsoring department or organization wishing to stage a demonstration will complete an Application Form for Demonstration, Rallies or Picketing at least two (2) business days before the event.
-(Forms are located in the Campus Life Office).

 Speech Code Category: Harassment Policies